Epicderpage/ITCS4102/Part2/2-BalancedParentheses/README.md

 # Check Balanced Paretheses

-Given a string of opening and closing parentheses (), brackets [], and braces {}, this program determins whether it is balanced.
-This assumes that the string does not contain any other characters.
+Given a string of opening and closing parentheses (), brackets [], and braces {}, this program determines whether it is balanced.
+The program assumes that the string does not contain any other characters.

 ## Getting Started